 However, as time went ahead, most of the work of Aristarchus was lost.
-In particular, some people even argue that maybe due to the influence of Aristotle and Ptolemy of course, he became the unsung hero.
+In particular, some people even argue that maybe due to the influence of Aristotle and Ptolemy of course, he became an unsung hero.

-Heliocentrism (Copernican Model) vs Geocentrism
+Heliocentrism vs Geocentrism

-- According to the Copernican Model, Earth is definitely moving around.
+- According to the Copernican Model, Earth is moving around.
 While according to the geocentric theory, Earth is immovable i.e stationary.

 - In the Copernican Model, Earth and all the other planets revolve around the Sun.
 On the other hand, in the Earth-Centered Universe, Sun and all the planets revolve around the Earth

-- In both of the cosmological systems, planets revolve in the Circular Motion around the central object.
+- In both of the cosmological systems, planets revolve in Circular Motion around the central object.
 Not to mention, the circular motion of planets around the sun also became the sole reason for the demise of the Copernican system.

-- Copernican Model used the concept of Earth’s orbital motion to explain the retrograde motion of Planets.
+- Copernican Model used the concept of Earth’s orbital motion to explain the retrograde motion of the Planets.
 While, on the other hand, the Aristotelian-Ptolemaic Model used the concept of epicycles to explain the retrograde motion of the planets.

 Copernican Revolution: Coffin of Earth-Centered Universe

-In order to seal a coffin, what you need is four nails (okay, at least four nails).
+To seal a coffin, what you need is four nails (okay, at least four nails).
 Such was the case of the Earth-Centered Universe.